 - Grows well in full sun or dappled shade

 - Very hardy so will grow in most areas without any problems

 How to prune Vanilla Strawberry Hydrangea

 When you first get your plant home it is all ways best to soak the root of the plant in a bucket of water for around an hour to ensure it is fully saturated.
 It never a good idea to plant them with dry roots so be warned!
-Dig a hole large enough to plant the root ball and mix some good quality compost and fertilizer into the bottom of the hole to ensure it gets good start.
-Place the plant in the hole and back fill with compost to the same level as previously planted ( planting to deep can kill the plant).
+Dig a hole large enough to plant the root ball and mix some good quality compost and fertilizer into the bottom of the hole to ensure it gets a good start.
+Place the plant in the hole and backfill with compost to the same level as previously planted ( planting too deep can kill the plant).
 Water well until established usually for the first 6 months.
 More on planting Hydrangeas

 Using Vanilla Strawberry Hydrangea flower for cut flowers and bouquets